 Income from shirt sales help to supplement our funding from the national Association.

 Thanks to Tracey Melville for her graphics design work, and to Judi Trainor, Pam Stoeffler, Harold Foster and Pauline Bowie for their work in shirt sales!

 These communications not only attract alums to our events, they also help to keep all of our local alums connected and feeling part of the larger U-M Seattle community.

-Thanks to Herb Bowie and Rachel Gefen for their work on our website, to Rachel Gefen for her work on Facebook, to Herb Bowie for work on our emails, and to Michael Roberto for his work on social media!
+Thanks to Herb Bowie and Rachel Gefen for their work on our website, to Rachel Gefen for her work on Facebook, and to Herb Bowie for work on our emails!

 Thanks to the generosity of past and present members, our club has a significant endowment entirely devoted to U-M Scholarships for local students.

 Each year our Scholarship Committee selects 3 - 6 worthy students, and awards them $3,000 - $10,000 each to help defray the costs of their upcoming academic year.